DamianAngelone/graphics_project/README.txt

-Overall function comments can be found in the header files
+Overall comments can be found in the header files